sylvainprigent/sdeep/docs/source/install.rst

 ---------

 Releases are available in a GitHub repository.
 We recommend using virtual environment.
-Depending on the ``SDeep`` backend you are using you may need to install various packages.
+Depending on the GPU and ``PyTorch`` version you are using you may need to install various packages.
 For default local usage:

 .. code-block:: shell